Shri-0/Pedalboard-Shri/README.md

 A.  Results so far: Can successsfully plot sinewaves through matplotlib, but not any voice or music files just yet
 	- Able to load multiple plugins into one file.
 Need to see if multiple effects from both can be out into one generated sound.
 B.  3rd Party Established VSTs need testing
-C.  Live Audiostream feature needs to be coded and tested
+C.  Live Audiostream feature needs to be coded and tested - Update: Can route audio out from synth into interface, and can adjust audio as necessary in pedalboard when start button is hit